COSC3020/graph-representations-boboestes14/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## My Runtime Analysis

+The runtime for my adjacency matric to adjacency list would be $v^2$.
+This is because the number of times the first for loop runs is v, and the second for loop also runs v times.
+Therefore the runtime would be $v^2$.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and